REMOTE LEARNING GUIDE FOR THIS UNIT NOW AVAILABLE!

 This 6th grade science unit on weather and climate builds toward the following NGSS Performance Expectations (PEs):

 - MS-ESS2-4: Develop a model to describe the cycling of water through Earth’s systems driven by energy from the sun and the force of gravity.

-- MS-ESS2-5: Collect data to provide evidence for how the motions and complex interactions of air masses result in changes in weather conditions.
+- MS-ESS2-5: Collect data to provide evidence for how the motions and complex interactions of air masses results in changes in weather conditions.